letsconnectvpn/vpn-maint-scripts/README.md

 to provide a password when using `sudo`, you can use the following scripts to update a bunch of servers at once.

+**NOTE**: make sure you are NOT connected to the VPN server itself when running these scripts as they will terminate the connection!

+**NOTE**: the scripts need to be updated to run in `tmux` to avoid trouble if you lose connection during the `dnf`/`yum`/`apt` updates.

 ## Single System

 If you have multiple servers to maintain, you may want to use a script like